PhD in Anthropology, May 2013

 Group leader on Master’s-level program simulating conflict scenarios, resolution strategies, peacebuilding tools, and the delivery of development initiatives within volatile environments.

-Contributing author of course handbook detailing issues of socio-cultural complexity in understanding conflict dynamics and obstacles to peacebuilding in an international setting.
+Co-author of course handbook detailing issues of socio-cultural complexity in understanding conflict dynamics and obstacles to peacebuilding in an international setting.

 Zeit-Stiftung Fellow Doctoral Researcher